coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 **Path based instructions :** Provide additional review guidelines based on the file paths using glob patterns.

-For further guidance please refer this section [Prompt Customization](/guides/prompt-customization)
+For further guidance, please refer this section [Prompt Customization](/guides/prompt-customization)

 **Language Selection:** Select the natural language in which you want the review